EMT/Toolkit/toolkit/git.md

 	git push -u origin my-new-feature

 The `-u` option sets up tracking meaning in the future when we do a `git pull` or `git push` we don't need to specify branch names.

+###Submodules
+If, for example, we're working on a lithium project, we want to easily keep the Lithium core up to date.
+To help with this, we can load it as a submodule.
+When you first clone a project that contains submodules, you get the directories that contain the submodules, but none of the files yet.
+To get these files, you need to run two commands:

+`git submodule init`

+initializes your local configuration file (.gitmodules), and

+`git submodule update`

+fetches all the data from that project.